cassiozen/mithryn-ttrpg/combat.md

 ### Double attacks

-If the player wants to use both their actions to perform two attacks, resolve the first attack normally.
-The second attack is considered rushed and suffers a penalty: each die must meet or beat TH+2.
+If the player wants to use both their actions to perform two attacks, the second attack is considered "rushed":

+- The first attack uses the weapon’s normal Damage dice.
+- The second attack is rushed and uses the weapon’s Rushed Damage dice instead.

+Players don't have to resolve each attack in sequence - they can add the number of dice listed in both "Damage" and "Rushed Damage" entries and roll at once.

 ## Reactions